Skip to main content

 curl -X POST \

--d "url=https://example.com/background.jpg" \
+-d "url=https://docs.eyeson.com/img/overlay_example.png" \

--d "z-index=-1" \
+-d "z-index=1" \

 Next Steps